Ransomware. It’s so critical that it doesn’t even need an introduction anymore.

 Ransomware is evolving, and you need to prepare for the next wave by managing your data better.
 The newest ransomware extracts a copy of your data before encrypting your version.
 Therefore, even if you can recover your data, the cyber attackers can still threaten to post your private information online if you do not pay.

-To prepare for this new type of attack, organizations need to better manage their data, so that their most precious data is not exposed.
+To prepare for this new type of attack, organizations need to better manage their data to protect against ransomware.

 The first step is to understand where your data lives.
 It is almost impossible to set a security perimeter without knowing where all of your data lives.
 With small data sprawl, data lives almost everywhere — in the cloud, SaaS applications, the edge, endpoints (e.g. laptops), remote offices, and the data center.
 Since backup is unique for its breadth across the environment, it is critical that organizations deploy a centralized protection system that can provide visibility into the environment.